MonicaSherley/Git-Project1/README.md

 Git is a Version Control Tool and GitHub is a service that hosts Git projects.

-These are common Git commands used in various situations:
+These are common Git commands used in various situations

 1) start a working area

-   clone     Clone a repository into a new directory
+   clone     : Clone a repository into a new directory

-   init      Create an empty Git repository or reinitialize an existing one
+   init      : Create an empty Git repository or reinitialize an existing one

 2) work on the current change

-   add       Add file contents to the index
+   add      : Add file contents to the index

-   mv        Move or rename a file, a directory, or a symlink
+   mv       : Move or rename a file, a directory, or a symlink

-   restore   Restore working tree files
+   restore  : Restore working tree files

-   rm        Remove files from the working tree and from the index
+   rm       : Remove files from the working tree and from the index

 3) examine the history and state

-   bisect    Use binary search to find the commit that introduced a bug
+   bisect   : Use binary search to find the commit that introduced a bug

-   diff      Show changes between commits, commit and working tree, etc
+   diff     : Show changes between commits, commit and working tree, etc

-   grep      Print lines matching a pattern
+   grep     : Print lines matching a pattern

-   log       Show commit logs
+   log      : Show commit logs

-   show      Show various types of objects
+   show     : Show various types of objects

-   status    Show the working tree status
+   status   : Show the working tree status

 4) grow, mark and tweak your common history

-   branch    List, create, or delete branches
+   branch   : List, create, or delete branches

-   commit    Record changes to the repository
+   commit   : Record changes to the repository

-   merge     Join two or more development histories together
+   merge    : Join two or more development histories together

-   rebase    Reapply commits on top of another base tip
+   rebase   : Reapply commits on top of another base tip

-   reset     Reset current HEAD to the specified state
+   reset    : Reset current HEAD to the specified state

-   switch    Switch branches
+   switch   : Switch branches

-   tag       Create, list, delete or verify a tag object signed with GPG
+   tag      : Create, list, delete or verify a tag object signed with GPG